HorstBaerbel/GBA-image-tools/README.md

 ### Reordering palette colors

-Use ```--reordercolors``` to move "visually closer" colors next to each other in the palette.
+Use ```--reordercolors``` to move "perceptually closer" colors next to each other in the palette.
 This can help if you try to do filtering / interpolation / jittering or video compression with paletted colors.
 Uses a [simple metric](https://www.compuphase.com/cmetric.htm) to compute color distance with highly subjective results.
 For improvements see this [stackoverflow entry](https://stackoverflow.com/a/40950076).
 ![reordered colors](reorderedcolors.png)

 ### Adding a color to index #0 in the palette